Skip to main content

 2. Per-study sample size: Summarise each study's sample size calculation, target, and actual enrollment

-3. Per-benefit evidence: Map each of the 7 clinical benefits to supporting studies and total subjects contributing
+3. Per-benefit evidence: Map each of the 3 clinical benefits (7GH with sub-criteria, 5RB, 3KX with sub-criteria) to supporting studies and total subjects contributing

 4. Statistical power: All studies designed for ≥80% power at alpha 0.05 (except AIHS4, which uses repeated measures design)